 January 16 - February 28, 2019

 11.00 am to 4.00 pm.

 Enjoy a meaningful experience in Montreal’s first chapel of Marian pilgrimage.
-Enhance your visit with the help of our audio guide, or choose among the activities offered and learn how history and spirituality meet.
+Enhance your visit with the help of the Bonsecours Experience, or choose among the activities offered and learn how history and spirituality meet.

-Let the audio guide of the Chapel lead you on a journey through the years from 1655 to present day.
+Let the Bonsecours Experience accompany you trhoug the chapel on a journey through the years from 1655 to present day.
 Learn how history and spirituality have been intertwined throughout the chapel’s long history.

 a visit to the Chapel

 celebration of the Eucharist